rhyscook92/kaggle-otto-recommender-2022/README.md

 ## Optimisations
 - As mentioned above the code was ran on a high memory virtual machine.
-- The feature generation script is written in polars rather than pandas since polars has a much smaller memory footprint, and lead to significant speed ups in the join.
+- The feature generation script is written in polars rather than pandas since polars has a much smaller memory footprint, and lead to significant speed ups both in calculations but especialy when joining large dataframes.
 - Most of the functions for loading the datasets allow for subsets to be sampled, this was important for pipeline development.

 ## More information